Markedu’s founder talked to Mia Papanicolaou from Striata about the missing opportunities in transactional email.

 The design doesn’t necessarily mean just adding the logo, it’s about writing the content and laying it out in a way that appeals to customers, without confusing them.
 It should also lead them to take the necessary action, like click on links, complete forms etc. Design becomes crucial when marketing is included, as it ensures that the email doesn’t detract from the message, but instead, achieves the desired results.

-It’s very important to remember that these are emails that customers are expecting, which makes marketing to these customers on related topics a fantastic way to increase spend.
+It’s very important to remember that these are emails that customers are expecting, which makes marketing to these customers on related topics a fantastic way to increase spending.

 How important is clarity of communication for transactional emails?
 And what do marketers need to consider in that respect?